veronicacheung1105/startbootstrap-3-col-portfolio/README.md

 # [Start Bootstrap](http://startbootstrap.com/) - [3 Col Portfolio](http://startbootstrap.com/template-overviews/3-col-portfolio/)

+**WARNING: This is a legacy verison of this template and is no longer actively developed.
+To view the most recent version, visit the master branch of this repo!**

 [3 Col Portfolio](http://startbootstrap.com/template-overviews/3-col-portfolio/) is a three column portfolio template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).

 ## Getting Started